AnitaCloudTech/aws-cloud-intro-labs/README.md

 - **Audit** – Perform basic AWS audits using CloudTrail and CloudWatch.
 - **KMS** – Manage encryption keys and encrypt data.
 - **CloudFront** – Create distributions to deliver content from S3.

+# AWS Identity and Access Management (IAM) Lab

+This lab introduces AWS IAM for managing users and permissions.

+## Objectives

+- Create users and groups
+- Assign policies and permissions
+- Test access control

+## Steps

+1. Open IAM service in AWS Console
+2. Create a new IAM group
+3. Attach policies to the group
+4. Create a new IAM user and assign to the group
+5. Test logging in with the new user
+6. Observe access restrictions based on assigned policies

 ## Author